Ranmal-Dewage/Krish-LP-Training/Algorithms/Bubble Sort/ReadMe.txt

-Use this commad to run the application;
+Use these commads to run the application;

+>npm install
 >npm run start

 Then go to "http://localhost:3000/" and follow the given instructions to start the "Bubble Sort" for sorting numbers and strings.